drewbarontini/gifpoint/README.md

 bower install
 ```

-And finally, start the Middleman server:
+Start the Middleman server:

 ```bash
 middleman s
 ```

+Go to `localhost:4567/#/` and you should see the first slide.

 ## Creating Slides